SoftInstigate/restheart-website/docs/security/authorization.md

 See [Understanding RESTHeart Security](/docs/security/overview#understanding-restheart-security) for an high level view of the RESTHeart security model.

 **restheart-security** is built around a __pluggable architecture__.
 It comes with a strong security implementation but you can easily extend it by implementing plugins.
 This section documents the authorizers available out-of-the-box.

+RESTHeart by default offers two types of authorizers:

+1. RESTHeart Authorizer (commercial editions only).
+1. Request Predicates Authorizer (any edition).

-You can also develop your own authorizers.
-Refer to [Develop Security Plugins](/docs/develop/security-plugins) section for more information.
+However, it's even possible to develop __custom authorizers__.
+Please refer to [Develop Security Plugins](/docs/develop/security-plugins) for more information.

-## Authorizers

-### RESTHeart Authorizer
+## RESTHeart Authorizer

 {: .bs-callout.bs-callout-info}
 Available since RESTHeart Platform v4.1